josemotta/IoT.Starter.Pi.Thing/README.md

 ![](https://i.imgur.com/t7VaJfk.png)

-Please note that `home-web` is using `http` protocol.
-At top, the browser window from `home-ui`  shows `https` protocol being used.
+Please note that `home-web` is using `http` protocol to show swagger UI.
+The another browser window from `home-ui`  shows `https` protocol being used.
 The self-signed certificate generates a "Not secure" alert from the browser that may be fixed installing a true certificate.

 ### 3. Programming and development (P&D)